cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - What is a public subnet ?

   The definition of a public subnet is a subnet that has a default route pointing to an Internet gateway as a target.
 Otherwise, it's a   private subnet.

+- Which AWS tool lets you organize your EC2 instances and configure their network connectivity and access control?

+  VPCs are virtualized network environments where you can control the connectivity of your EC2 (and RDS, etc.) infrastructure.

+- What does the term availability zone refer to in AWS documentation?

+  An availability zone is an isolated physical data center within an AWS region.
+Regions are geographic areas that contain multiple       availability zones.

+-